rprops/AEM_Props2020/README.md

 IDBA-UD for creating individual assemblies:

-Stringent taxonomic classification using custom wrapper of `ClassifyContigNR.py` from the [DESMAN](https://github.com/chrisquince/DESMAN) software.
+Non-stringent taxonomic classification using custom wrapper of `ClassifyContigNR.py` from the [DESMAN](https://github.com/chrisquince/DESMAN) software.

+Extracting target taxonomy and format into compatible output for `Vizbin`.

 ## 2. Binning strategy
 Rename contigs with anvi'o script, filtering out contigs shorter than 3kb for initial binning.